b-vic/springboot-microservices/README.md

 # springboot-microservices

-Demonstration of how springboot can be orchestrated as microservices (e.g. Customer API and Product API) using a Service Registry and API Gateway.
+Demonstration of how springboot can be orchestrated as microservices (e.g. Customer API and Product API) using a Service Registry and an API Gateway.

 ## service-registry: